realdustsans/ABOUTME/README.md

 i joke around a lot just tell me if u need me to use tonetags or u dont like me makin jokes lelellele

-we dont really care how others act n joke around just be u
+i dont really care how others act n joke around just be u

-we're offtab 99% of the time so we MAY or may not see your messages, w2i if u arent a friends
+we're offtab 99% of the time so we MAY or may not see your messages, w2i if u arent a friend

 plleeasee dont interact with us if you're problematic , basic dni , and other stuff on our pronouns page..
 Other than that feel free to interact!